 To build a regression on a two-dimensional graph, the method of least squares is used - they take the values of the data for the period and calculate the average line.
 Price movements are also described by a two-dimensional graph and the regression is built similarly - the average of the data (price values) is calculated, in the form of a line, and by the way the line is sloped, it becomes clear which price trend prevails.

-The indicator (Image 1) is constructed in the form of two parallel lines, equidistant from the central line, drawn in such a way that they cover all price values.
-Thus, a channel is formed, the price values in which move near the resistance and support lines formed by the channel borders.
+The indicator is constructed as two parallel lines equidistant from the center line, drawn in such a way that they cover all price values.
+Thus, a channel is formed, the price values in which move at the resistance and support lines formed by the borders of the channel.
 In general, it gives an adequate picture of the market situation and allows to build practical trading strategies.

 On the price chart, the LRI is represented as three lines: the trend line; the support line, which is placed above the price, at a distance of the maximum deviation of the price from the center line; the resistance line, corresponding to the maximum deviation of the price from the center line.